I went to Lowes and spent less than $2 on these little silver screw eye hooks...

 Step 3: Using these same clear sticky hooks that I used to hang the wooden letters (you could easily use nails if you want)...

 ...just measure the distance between the loops in the screw eye hooks and place the hooks (or nails) in the wall at the height that you wish.
 You'll just slip the screws right over the hooks and voila!
 You're done!
-You can barely see the dowel in the picture below:
+You can barely see the dowel in the picture below:...and a 1/2" thick wooden dowel that was just a few inches longer than the quilt (48" in my case).
+I'm thinking now that I could have even purchased a shorter one and it could have hid totally behind the quilt.
+But either way it looks good and it works!

 I actually also purchased dark brown spray paint and I almost painted the dowel/eye-hook unit to match the dark furniture of the room instead of leaving it the light wooden color.
 But, I chickened out (or just got lazy) and so I'm going to just return the spray paint because I think it looks fine without it :)